smackers/smack/docs/installation.md

 script to work out of the box on all configurations.
 Instead, it can be used as reference guidelines for manual installation.

+**NOTE** A common omission is to forget to set the required environment variables after the installation process, as indicated in the end of the build script.
+Alternatively, you can read how to accomplish this below.

 ### Installation on OS X

 The general instructions for installation on OS X mainly follow those above for